 The following strategies have been identified to improve road safety in Port Stephens:

 Speed is a contributing factor in almost 1 in 5 crashes in Port Stephens.
 We support the enforcement of speed in Port Stephens to reduce the likelihood of crashes and improve crash outcomes.

 Council works in partnership with NSW Highway Patrol to provide:

 - data to support targeted enforcement on local streets

 - increasing the number of sites for Mobile Speed Cameras.

-Councils Urban Default Speed program targets speeding behaviours on 50 km/hr streets.
-This program includes:
+Council's Urban Default Speed program targets speeding behaviours on 50 km/hr streets, including: